Socialism in India

 Socialism in India is a political movement founded early in the 20th century, as a part of the broader movement to gain Indian independence from colonial rule.
-The movement grew quickly in popularity as it espoused the causes of India's farmers and labourers against the zamindars, the princely class and the landed gentry.
+The movement grew quickly in popularity as it espoused the causes of India's farmers and labourers against the zamindars, the princely class, and the landed gentry.
 After independence and until the early 1990s, socialism shaped some economic and social policies of the Indian government, although they mostly followed the principles of dirigisme.
-After this period, India moved towards a more market-based economy, though, India is officially declared a socialist state as per the constitution.
+After this period, India moved towards a more market-based economy, though India is officially a socialist state as per the preamble to the constitution.